-Lewis Civil Engineering contacted the team at Glenfield Invicta for guidance on the optimal choice of valve for the temporary supply pipeline.
-The temporary supply involved an over-pump arrangement at the top of the dam connecting to an existing supply pipeline 30 m below the reservoir level.
-The operational parameters stipulated by DCWW were challenging; a maximum pressure of 25 m to enter the existing works combined with the ability to achieve a range of flow rates with a maximum of 462 litres/second.
+Lewis Civil Engineering contacted Glenfield Invicta for advice on the best valve to use for the temporary supply pipeline.
+An over-pump arrangement at the dam's top connected to an existing supply pipeline 30 metres below the reservoir level for temporary supply.
+DCWW's operational parameters were demanding: a maximum pressure of 25 m to enter the existing works, as well as the ability to achieve a range of flow rates up to 462 litres/second.

 The natural choice for this application would have been a pressure reducing valve.
 However, due to the small differential pressure requirement of 5 m, the pressure reducing valve (PRV) would have been working close to its limit.
-As it was critically important that pressures in excess of 25 m were not introduced into the existing infrastructure, an alternative control valve solution was required.
+Because it was critical that pressures greater than 25 m not be introduced into the existing infrastructure, an alternative control valve solution was required.

 Demonstrating engineering expertise

 The Glenfield Invicta engineering team therefore considered whether a series 75 concentric butterfly valve would meet the operating criteria.
 To accommodate the range of specified flow requirements at the available pressures, a series 75 concentric butterfly valve (DN450) would be operating within a range of 35% and 45% open position.
-This is well within the allowable limits for this valve.
-Consequently, it was decided to install the series 75 concentric butterfly valve.
+This is well within the valve's allowable limits.
+As a result, the series 75 concentric butterfly valve was installed.